 Southern Oregon University hosts more than 1,000 solar photovoltaic panels that harness the sun's rays to generate clean, renewable energy for the campus.
 The solar generated by these panels helps the university to power our buildings while reducing greenhouse gas emissions.

 SOU's first solar installation was on the Hannon Library in 2000!
 This 6 kW system consisting of 24 panels is rated to generate 7,646 kWh of electricity annually.
-View live generation data from this array and learn more about how solar works at http://www.solar4rschools.org/.
+In 2019, SOU students developed an innovative power purcahse agreement with the university to expand the solar array on the library.
+The expansion features an additional 159 Canadian Solar KuMax panels, bringing the total system up to 62.37 kW.
+Click here to view live generation data from this array.